Gabriel Mahia Systems · Power · Strategy

 Competence is context-dependent.

-A system that works flawlessly in Washington DC can break down entirely in Nairobi — not because the technology failed, but because the operating reality changed.
+A system that works smoothly in Washington can break down entirely in Nairobi — not because the tools are wrong, but because the surrounding assumptions are different.

 I work at that fracture point.

 I work as a Swahili linguist, systems operator, and institutional analyst.
-These roles converge around one task: translating signals between systems that do not naturally understand each other.
+Those roles converge around one recurring task: translating signals between systems that do not naturally understand each other.

 Currently Publishing

-The Transition State Arc — a sequential model of how institutions weaken, misdiagnose, and reorganize.
-Each article establishes one structural law.
+The Transition State Arc — a structured sequence of essays on how institutions weaken, misread their environment, and reorganize under pressure.
+Each entry develops one part of the larger argument.
 Read the full sequence →

 Built, Not Just Written

-The analysis is grounded in operational work.
+The writing is informed by practical work.
 Selected public repositories on GitHub:

 View all repositories on GitHub →

-If you are building infrastructure, designing governance systems, or operating at the intersection of global protocols and local realities — and you need someone who has actually stood at that fracture point — I am worth a conversation.
+If you are building systems, thinking seriously about institutional design, or working at the intersection of global structures and local realities — and you value someone who understands both analysis and operations — I am worth a conversation.

 Discussion